xero/open_qoob/README.md

 ##getting started
 ###database installation
-install the `db.sql` file on your mysql server. add the connection information to the `qoob\app\config`
+install the `db.sql` file on your mysql server. add the connection information to the `qoob\app\config` file.

 ###framework init
 to load the open qoob into memory in your index.php call: